4k4xs4pH1r3/Microsoft/wsl_ubuntu.md

 # Developer Station - WSL2 Ubuntu

+# What is Windows Subsystem for Linux (WSL 2) ?

+Windows Subsystem for Linux (WSL 2) is a compatibility layer for running Linux binary executables natively on Windows 10.
+(Source: [Wikipedia](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux))

 # Setup the PowerShell Environment In Windows 10

 Update/Install the AzureRM and pre-requisiste PS1 Modules.
 Open up a PS Window as Administrator and run: